Is Gran Fondo Hincapie for racers?

 For safety reasons, every participant must be present at packet pickup on Friday so that you can sign your waiver.
 The waiver must be signed onsite with “wet ink”–a digital signature is not acceptable.
 Also, we want to ensure that the jersey fits the rider.

 Gran Fondo Hincapie will start rain or shine; however, in the event of a severe storm or inclement weather, authorities may decide to cancel the event and will make the call at the last minute.

 What type of bike can I ride for the event?

 We suggest using a road bike as it is the best option to ride in groups.
 You can also ride a mountain bike, touring bike, or single speed (with two brakes).
 A triathlon bike is fine as long as you keep your hands on the brake lever while riding in a group.
-Recumbent bikes, tandem bikes, trailers, and bike seats are not allowed for safety reasons.
+Recumbent bikes are allowed on the Piccolo course only.
+Tandem bikes, trailers, and bike seats are not allowed for safety reasons. .

 Can I use carbon clincher wheels?

 Carbon clincher wheels will be allowed on all courses for the Gran Fondo Hincapie-Boise event.

 Helmets with buckled chin straps are a requirement for all riders and must be worn at all times.
 Headphones of any kind are not allowed.
 Also make sure your bib number is pinned to the back of your jersey.